rktjmp/fennel-cljlib/doc/macros.md

 ```

 Clojure-inspired `fn` macro for defining functions.
+Accepts an optional `name` and `docstring?`, followed by the binding
+list containing function's `params*`.
+The `body` is wrapped in an
+implicit `do`.
+The `doc-string?` argument specifies an optional
-Supports multi-arity dispatching via the following syntax:
+documentation for the function.
+Supports multi-arity dispatching via
+the following syntax:

 (fn* optional-name
   optional-docstring
   ([arity1] body1)
   ([other arity2] body2))

-Accepts pre and post conditions in a form of a table after argument
+Accepts `pre-post?` conditions in a form of a table after argument
 list:

 (fn* optional-name